 P.S.
 To read the next post in this series, click here:

-Disclaimer: there is nothing inherently wrong about living in a small town.
+P.S.
+There is nothing wrong with living in a small town.
 What I described was my reality in a small town – a lovely, quaint town where I knew God didn’t intend for me to stay, hence my discontentment.
 (There are people who would describe St. Petersburg as “small”; that adjective is relative.)
 There is something wrong about staying where God hasn't called you to stay.
 I know godly people who are called to live in small towns, large cities, and remote parts of the world.
 It's not about location...it's a matter of obedience.